Summary

 7.1 Positive Contrast Agents

 They contain elements with a high atomic number, making them radiopaque.
 Example: Barium sulfate.
-They appear white on the radiograph and allow for the visualization of structures such as the gastrointestinal tract.
+They appear white on the X-ray and allow for visualization of the gastrointestinal tract.

 7.2 Negative Contrast Agents

-These are gases with low density, making them radiolucent.
+They are low-density gases, making them radiolucent.
 Examples: Air, Oxygen, Carbon dioxide.
 They are used to create internal contrast and delimit cavities.

-The negatoscope is the device used to examine and study a radiographic plate.
-Uniform lighting is essential to correctly evaluate densities, identify subtle details, and reduce interpretation errors.
-In modern digital systems, this function is replaced by calibrated monitors.
+The negatoscope is the device used to examine radiographic plates.
+Uniform lighting is essential to correctly evaluate densities and identify subtle details.
+In modern digital systems, this function is performed by calibrated monitors.

 9. Clinical Application and Diagnostic Relevance

-The correct selection of projection and contrast allows for the diagnosis of hidden fractures, identification of joint displacements, evaluation of lung lesions, detection of gastrointestinal obstructions, and assessment of vascular integrity.
-In veterinary medicine, technical precision is decisive to avoid unnecessary procedures or incorrect treatments.
+The correct selection of projection and contrast allows for the diagnosis of hidden fractures, identification of joint displacements, evaluation of pulmonary lesions, and detection of gastrointestinal obstructions.
+Technical precision is decisive in avoiding incorrect treatments.

 Conclusion

-Radiographic projections are an essential component of diagnostic imaging in veterinary medicine.
-Their correct execution allows for minimizing superimpositions and optimizing anatomical visualization.
-The appropriate use of contrast media expands diagnostic capability by allowing for the evaluation of structures not visible in simple studies.
-Technical mastery of these tools represents a fundamental competence in modern veterinary practice.
+Radiographic projections are an essential component of diagnostic imaging.
+Their correct execution minimizes superimpositions and optimizes anatomical visualization.
+The use of contrast media expands diagnostic capacity by evaluating structures not visible in simple studies.
+Technical mastery of these tools is fundamental in modern veterinary practice.